RaccoonCodes/WatchNest-API/README.md

 ## Future Updates
 As mentioned before, this will be the last version of this project I will make.
 Therefore, back-end work is finished (unless I come across a bug or need to update certain functionalities).
 Moving forward, I will start developing front-end work for this project that it desperately needs.

-Once the front end is finished I will update this project and add a seperate README specifically for front-end
+Once the front end is finished I will update this project and add a seperate README specifically for front-end development

 Have a nice day!

-**This README is a Work in Progress**